ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The interval (in integer hours) at which LBC files will be generated.
 This is also referred to as the *boundary specification interval*.
 Note that the model selected in ``EXTRN_MDL_NAME_LBCS`` must have data available at a frequency greater than or equal to that implied by ``LBC_SPEC_INTVL_HRS``.
 For example, if ``LBC_SPEC_INTVL_HRS`` is set to "6", then the model must have data available at least every 6 hours.
 It is up to the user to ensure that this is the case.

 ``EXTRN_MDL_ICS_OFFSET_HRS``: (Default: "0")
    Users may wish to start a forecast using forecast data from a previous cycle of an external model.
 This variable indicates how many hours earlier the external model started than the FV3 forecast configured here.
-For example, if the forecast should start from a 6-hour forecast of the GFS, then ``EXTRN_MDL_ICS_OFFSET_HRS="6"``.
+For example, if the forecast should start from a 6-hour forecast of the GFS, then ``EXTRN_MDL_ICS_OFFSET_HRS: "6"``.

 ``EXTRN_MDL_LBCS_OFFSET_HRS``: (Default: "")
    Users may wish to use lateral boundary conditions from a forecast that was started earlier than the start of the forecast configured here.
 This variable indicates how many hours earlier the external model started than the FV3 forecast configured here.
-For example, if the forecast should use lateral boundary conditions from the GFS started 6 hours earlier, then ``EXTRN_MDL_LBCS_OFFSET_HRS="6"``.
+For example, if the forecast should use lateral boundary conditions from the GFS started 6 hours earlier, then ``EXTRN_MDL_LBCS_OFFSET_HRS: "6"``.
 Note: the default value is model-dependent and is set in ``set_extrn_mdl_params.sh``.

 ..
 COMMENT: Find file & confirm file extension

 ``FV3GFS_FILE_FMT_ICS``: (Default: "nemsio")
-   If using the FV3GFS model as the source of the :term:`ICs` (i.e., if ``EXTRN_MDL_NAME_ICS="FV3GFS"``), this variable specifies the format of the model files to use when generating the ICs.
+   If using the FV3GFS model as the source of the :term:`ICs` (i.e., if ``EXTRN_MDL_NAME_ICS: "FV3GFS"``), this variable specifies the format of the model files to use when generating the ICs.
 Valid values: ``"nemsio"`` | ``"grib2"`` | ``"netcdf"``

 ``FV3GFS_FILE_FMT_LBCS``: (Default: "nemsio")
-   If using the FV3GFS model as the source of the :term:`LBCs` (i.e., if ``EXTRN_MDL_NAME_ICS="FV3GFS"``), this variable specifies the format of the model files to use when generating the LBCs.
+   If using the FV3GFS model as the source of the :term:`LBCs` (i.e., if ``EXTRN_MDL_NAME_LBCS: "FV3GFS"``), this variable specifies the format of the model files to use when generating the LBCs.
 Valid values: ``"nemsio"`` | ``"grib2"`` | ``"netcdf"``